microsoft/nni/docs/en_US/Tuner/BuiltinTuner.rst

    * - `Batch tuner <#Batch>`__
      - Batch tuner allows users to simply provide several configurations (i.e., choices of hyper-parameters) for their trial code.
 After finishing all the configurations, the experiment is done.
 Batch tuner only supports the type choice in search space spec.
    * - `Grid Search <#GridSearch>`__
-     - Grid Search performs an exhaustive searching through a manually specified subset of the hyperparameter space defined in the searchspace file.
-Note that the only acceptable types of search space are choice, quniform, randint.
+     - Grid Search performs an exhaustive searching through the search space.
    * - `Hyperband <#Hyperband>`__
      - Hyperband tries to use limited resources to explore as many configurations as possible and returns the most promising ones as a final result.
 The basic idea is to generate many configurations and run them for a small number of trials.
 The half least-promising configurations are thrown out, the remaining are further trained along with a selection of new configurations.
 The size of these populations is sensitive to resource constraints (e.g. allotted search time). `Reference Paper <https://arxiv.org/pdf/1603.06560.pdf>`__
    * - `Network Morphism <#NetworkMorphism>`__